 Prompt engineering focuses on crafting the right instruction.
 Context engineering focuses on building the system that delivers the right information surrounding that instruction.
 Braintrust's analysis found that 67.6% of tokens in production AI applications come from tool definitions and responses, not from the prompt itself.
 The prompt was always a small piece of the picture.

 Context engineering frameworks focus on delivering information to an agent within a single thread.
 Organisational governance provides the shared context that every agent and every human draws from: nested purposes, domains and policies, role accountabilities, skill documents, governance records, and live projects and tensions.
 Making this structure explicit and accessible through a protocol like MCP is context engineering at the organisational level.
+Combined with the constraints (domains, policies) and the consent-based governance process, it provides the complete harness.

 Not because of technology limitations.
 Gartner predicts over 40% of agentic AI projects will be cancelled by end of 2027 due to escalating costs, unclear value, and inadequate governance.
 RAND found that the number one root cause of AI project failure is misunderstandings about purpose and domain context.
 The context is the problem, and the missing context is organisational.